jeffreysorgen/golf-club-sensors/README.md

 ### Arduino File Structure

-Here we will describe the very basic structure of an Arduino `.ino` file.
+Here _(or maybe in an appendix instead)_ we will describe the very basic structure of an Arduino `.ino` file.

 **At the most basic level, there are four sections:**